 ...for it is the church that administers the rite and not the officer, per se, he is the hand, the servant of the church.
-The ordinances of baptism and the Lord's Supper were not entrusted to the ministry to administer to whomsoever they deemed qualified, but to the churches to be observed by them "as they were delivered unto them" (1 Cor.
-Xi.
-2) - J.R.
+The ordinances of baptism and the Lord's Supper were not entrusted to the ministry to administer to whomsoever they deemed qualified, but to the churches to be observed by them "as they were delivered unto them" (1 Corinthians 11:2) - J.R.
 Graves, The Christian Act of Baptism, Chap.
 VII, "The Proper Administrator of Baptism" (Texarkana, Ark - Tex 1928)

-Therefore, church organization was among the duties performed by the Apostles, by Titus, as well as by "ministers now."
+Therefore, church organization was among the duties performed by the Apostles, by Titus, as well as by "ministers now" all of whom acted under the authority of the church.
 There were three duties viewed by Dr. Graves to be outlined in the three successive steps of the Great Commission (1) preaching the gospel, (2) administering baptism and (3) to "organize churches."

-Apparently, that is precisely how the apostles viewed the Great Commission also as they too also include "added unto them" in their first application of this commission in Acts 2:41.
+Apparently, that is precisely how the apostles viewed the Great Commission also, as they too include "added unto them" in their first application of this commission in Acts 2:41.
 Then they that gladly [1] received his word [2] were baptized: and the same day there were [3] added unto them about three thousand souls. - Acts 2:41